 Lauren Heidbrink is an anthropologist and Assistant Professor of Human Development at California State University, Long Beach.
 Her research and teaching interests include childhood and youth, transnational migration, performance and identity, law at the margins of the state and Latin America.
 She published an ethnography on unaccompanied child migration and detention entitled Migrant Youth, Transnational Families, and the State: Care and Contested Interests (University of Pennsylvania Press, 2014, 2016).
-Selections of her work also appear in Community Psychology in Global Perspective (2016); Journal of Applied Research on Children (2015); Children’s Legal Rights Journal (Spring 2013); Transnational Migration, Gender and Rights (2012); and in Emerging Perspectives on Children in Migratory Circumstances (2010).
+Her forthcoming book Negotiating Returns: The migration and deportation of indigenous youth to Guatemala is currently under review.
 She received a doctorate in anthropology from Johns Hopkins University and a MA/MS in International Public Service Management from DePaul University.
 She is the Convener (ex-oficio) of the American Anthropological Association’s Anthropology of Children and Youth Interest Group.
 She is a recent recipient of an American Council of Learned Society fellowship and the Thomas Yamashita Prize from the Institute for the Study of Societal Issues at University of California, Berkeley.
 She is currently conducting comparative research on child migration in Greece, Italy, Belgium, and UK as the recipient of the Fulbright Schuman 70th Anniversary Scholar Award (2018-2019).
 (See CV.)

 Kinzie Longley is the Assistant to the Editor for Youth Circulations.
 She is a recent graduate from the University of Minnesota – Duluth with a degree in General Studio Art with a particular interest in the non-profit sector.
 Youth Circulations has helped her refine her ability to pay high attention to detail as well as develop a deep appreciation for advocates of migrant youth.